bvds/andes/docs/guides/manager_guide/README.md

 Provides interactive reports for:
 <ul>
 <li><b>Last Seen</b> - Number of users logging in.
 Lets you filter by duration,
-date range, platform OS, platform version, and whether the device is owned by the user or the organization.
+date range, platform OS, and whether the device is owned by the user or the organization.
 Also lists recent logins.<br><br>
 {@img ManagerReportsLastSeen.png}<br></li>
 <li><b>Platform Distribution</b> - Pie chart by device platform with filters for
-date range, platform OS, platform version, and whether the device is owned by the user or the organization.
+date range, platform OS, and whether the device is owned by the user or the organization.
 Also lists current devices.<br><br>
 {@img ManagerReportsPlatDist.png}<br></li>
 <li><b>App Launches</b> - Number of app launches with filters for
-date range, platform OS, platform version, and whether the device is owned by the user or the organization.
+date range, platform OS, and whether the device is owned by the user or the organization.
 Also lists the available apps by usage, with columns for when the app was created (made available to your organization).<br><br>